kenshhhin/Log_Archive_Linux/README.md

 ## 📝 License

-This project is open source and licensed under the MIT License.
+This project is open source and licensed under the GNU License.